-- E-invoicing system will now be applicable for businesses with annual turnover of 500 crore and above.
-Starting 1 October, 2020, these businesses have to create invoices on central government portal.
-The turnover threshold was earlier set at 100 crore.
+- E-invoicing system will now be applicable for businesses with annual turnover of 100 crore and above.
+Starting 1 January, 2021, these businesses have to create invoices on central government portal.

 Under the new e-invoicing system, taxpayers will have to generate invoices following the guidelines set by the GST Council.
 This guide is your key to understanding the process of creating a compliant invoice.
 Here’s what you need to know.